JaqiKal/ScrollStack/README.md

 ### Future Features

+#### Ideas considered but excluded from scope

+Excluded due to time constraint and not critical for MVP.

+- US: Upload a Profile Picture
+- US: Update Profile Details
+- US: Manually Test User Registration and Profile Management
+    - *Note*: User reg is kept on scope and tested.
+- US: Implement Feedback and Issue Reporting Feature
+- US: Filter by Genre

+#### Future features

 In no particular order:

 - Implement a recommendation system that suggests books based on the user's reading history, preferences, and ratings.